 }

+}

 Define scene transition functions: start(), next(), and stop().
 The start() function is an async function because it is responsible for starting the game loop, which in turn is waiting for all the asynchronous loading to complete.
 Both the next() and the stop() functions stop the game loop and calls the unload() function to unload the loaded resources.
 The difference is that the next() function is expected to be overwritten and called from a subclass where after unloading the current scene, the subclass can proceed to advance to the next level.
 After unloading, the stop() function assumes the game has terminated and proceeds to clean up the game engine.